DrPixels/topcitsummary.github-io/UnderstandingTheITBusinessAndEthics.md

 | Regulatory Compliance | Must adhere to laws and standards |
 | Technology Selection | Frameworks and base technologies affect adoption |

-Tailoring helps optimize the adoption process, especially for **unit-level projects**, ensuring alignment with organizational goals and constraints.
+Tailoring is especially crucial for **unit-level projects**, helping create an optimal adoption environment while ensuring alignment with organizational goals and constraints.

 ---